Effects of Hurricane Georges in Puerto Rico: Background and preparations

-Preparations
+Hurricane Georges formed on September 15 from a tropical wave in the open Atlantic Ocean.
+It was named the next day by the National Hurricane Center (NHC), and Georges attained hurricane status by September 17.
+Moving westward, the hurricane intensified further, reaching peak winds of 250 mph (155 mph) on September 20.
+Increased wind shear caused Georges to weaken slightly.
+However, it was still a major hurricane when Georges moved across the northern Lesser Antilles on September 21.
+At 22:00 UTC that day, Georges made landfall in northeastern Puerto Rico near Fajardo.
+The hurricane continued westward across the Greater Antilles, later striking the Dominican Republic, Cuba, Florida, and Mississippi.

 On September 19, a hurricane watch was issued for Puerto Rico.
 A day later on September 20, the watch was upgraded to a hurricane warning for the entire island.
 The warning was discontinued on September 22 at 1500 UTC.
 More than 1,600 people sought shelter in public buildings on Puerto Rico and the nearby United States Virgin Islands.
 Both areas declared a state of emergency and activated the United States National Guard for help.
 Puerto Rico's governor, Pedro Rosselló banned all liquor sales and ordered the Puerto Rico Police to open all the shelters throughout the island.
 Banks and schools closed and flights were canceled as Puerto Rico braced for the upcoming impact.
 More than 1,000 people left their homes for shelters in towns of San Juan, Arecibo and Mayagüez.